mirzaeiyan/nqueens-genetic/README.md

 # nqueens-genetic
-Solving the nqueens problem using genetic algorithm.
-This is a simple pure python code which enables you to solve nqueens problem with different input arguments, just change arguments and see the result!
+This is a simple pure python code which solves nqueens problem, so just change problem arguments and see what will happen!

 # Usage
-Simply run this code:
+Simply run use below code:

 ```batch
 nqueens = NQueens(dimension=8, population_count=100, mutation_factor=0.1, iteration=2000)